veryshiny/QAA/Lab Notebook.md

 > That the non-reversed direction is called "yes" rather than "forward" hast historical reasons: When I write that, TruSeq did not exist yet, and the first stranded protocols where 5' to 3'.

-### Hence data is strand specific, as shown by our code and the fact that Truseq output reads are known to be reverse to the "biological" reading direction
+### Hence data is strand specific (reverse to the "biological" reading direction) , as shown by our code and the fact that Truseq output reads are known to be reverse to the "biological" reading direction

+# Review of Metadata

+# Checklist for file submission and report files